 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Please join us for the Second Annual Drive Out Sarcoma Golf Tournament held at Foxchase golf club in Stevens, PA in honor of Ginny McCreary and her fight against stage IV CIC-DUX4 round cell sarcoma.
+Please join us for the Third Annual Drive Out Sarcoma Golf Tournament held at Foxchase golf club in Stevens, PA in honor of Ginny McCreary and her fight against stage IV CIC-DUX4 round cell sarcoma.
 This is a four-man scramble with a shotgun start at 1pm, dinner to follow.
-Dinner is included in the cost for all golfers.
+Dinner and beer is included in the cost for all golfers.
 For those who do not wish to golf, please register for a Dinner Only ticket.

-All proceeds will be donated to Dr. Peter Anderson at The Cleveland Clinic to support Sarcoma Cancer research.
+Proceeds from the event will be donated to Dr. Peter Anderson at The Cleveland Clinic to support Sarcoma Cancer research.

 The Cleveland Clinic is one of the biggest sarcoma centers in the world.
 What's different about them is that their research strategies go the extra mile with the right amount of innovation, safety and strategic thinking focused on long term outcomes.
 You have to test those limits when working with Sarcoma, because the same treatment protocols won't work on rare cases.
 We need a hole one, not a par!
 Let's help them drive this research home.
 Things are moving faster in the medical research world.
 Your money will go directly to research to help speed up things for new treatments and therapies for Sarcoma Cancer patients.